Buprenorphine (Buprenex) For Cats and Dogs: What Are The Side Effects and Alternatives?

 What is Buprenorphine

 Buprenorphine (also known as Buprenex) is a pain reliever commonly used in cats and dogs experiencing mild to moderate pain.
+It is often prescribed to manage pain after surgery or an injury, especially for cats.

 It is a type of analgesic (a medication that provides relief from pain without putting your pets to sleep or making them lose consciousness) used primarily to help manage and dull pain.